-During the first semester of year 3 (S5), the Core course (Tronc commun) is complemented by the addition of four modules (110 hours) to complete the field of specialization chosen by students during year 2, making a total for this of 200 hours.
-Specializations/Majors take place at Nancy, Metz, or Nuremberg ICN campus.
-Two hours modules called 'Arts, Sciences, Business', and 'elective course', chosen by the student, complete the year 3 program.
+During the first semester of year 3 (S5), the Core course (Tronc commun) is complemented by the addition of four modules (120 hours) to complete the field of specialization chosen by students during year 2, making a total for this of 240 hours.
+Specializations/Majors take place at Nancy, Metz, Paris or Berlin ICN campus.
+One module called 'elective', chosen by the student, complete the year 3 program.